 Sip on Your Favorite Drinks

 Calories in drinks can add up quickly.
 Be conscious of what goes in your cup, not just what goes on your plate.
 For example, consider making your own pumpkin spice latte at home.
 Try the fast, easy and deliciously dairy-free recipe, below.
+You can add coconut to your drinks as well.

 Here are some other ideas: